Brazil economy stuck in doldrums as Rousseff seeks re-election

 Possible unrest during the World Cup, which starts on June 12 in Sao Paulo, is a big concern for the government and world soccer body FIFA as the economic tensions mix with Brazilians' anger over public money being spent to host the tournament.

-The World Cup will provide a needed boost to Latin America's biggest economy as more than 600,000 foreign tourists are expected to attend.
-The government expects the event will goose GDP by 0.5 percentage points, while private economists expect a smaller, 0.2 percentage-point increase.
+The World Cup will provide a needed boost to Latin America's biggest economy as some 600,000 foreign tourists are expected to attend for a month of games and parties.
+The government expects the event will goose GDP by 0.5 percentage points, while private economists expect a more modest 0.2 percentage-point increase.

 Nevertheless, economists on average have said they expect GDP to grow just 1.6 percent in 2014 - and some said they would lower their forecasts once they fully analyze Friday's data.